alekceu/EPAM/README.md

 ## Shved Aleksey

-## To see hometask you need to switch to the right branch
+## To see hometask, you need to switch to the correct branch!